-The Master/Postgraduate Diploma in Contemporary Diplomacy guides working diplomats and international relations professionals through the theoretical and practical building blocks of diplomacy, with a focus on contemporary issues and challenges.
+The Master in Contemporary Diplomacy guides working diplomats and international relations professionals through the theoretical and practical building blocks of diplomacy, with a focus on contemporary issues and challenges.

 Offered by DiploFoundation and the University of Malta’s Department of International Relations, the programme is:

-Master application Please provide your details to receive the link to our application form.
-Read more about the application process below.
+Please provide your details to receive more information from our Admissions Team about the programme and a link to our application form.
+You can also read all about the application process below.

-Insider tip: You can complete up to two online courses before enrolling in the programme, for additional flexibility and financial savings.
-Please see University of Malta Accredited Courses to learn more about this option.
+Please see the University of Malta Accredited Courses to learn more about this option.

 The introductory workshop focuses on building skills used in diplomatic practice, through an interactive and exercise-based set of seminars.
 The workshop sets the stage for the entire programme and provides the opportunity to get to know other course participants and faculty members.
 Participants tell us that they keep in touch with classmates and faculty members long after the programme ends and the resulting professional network is highly valuable in their work.

-Insider tip: To get an idea of how the online workshop functions in practice, please check the 2021 online workshop schedule.
-N.B.
-The exact schedule for 2022 will be finalised and shared with applicants in January 2022.
+The exact schedule for 2023 will be finalised and shared with applicants in January 2023.

 During this phase, you complete five online courses of your choice, each lasting ten weeks.
 Participation in the courses involves seven to ten hours of study time per week.
 Online class groups are small to allow for intensive discussion with course lecturers and classmates, and rich collaborative learning.

 Courses cover a wide range of both traditional and contemporary topics in diplomacy, many of them not taught elsewhere.
-See our full list of courses with the MA/PGD programme.
+See our full list of courses within the MA/PGD programme.

 After successful completion of the introductory workshop and five online courses, you may choose whether to receive the Postgraduate Diploma or to proceed with writing your Master's dissertation.